-Today we will talk about the common symptoms of colon cancer in women, for your health and peace of mind.
-Colon cancer has a treatment and there are many people that beat it every year, which is why we want to invite you to learn about the facts below.
+Today, we’re going to talk about the common symptoms of colon cancer in women, for your health and peace of mind.
+There is a treatment for it, and many people have beaten it, so we’re going to

 - First it passes through the small intestine, the longest part of the digestive system, which is in charge of digesting and obtaining nutrients from food.

 - Then, the residues go from the large intestine to the colon, which is in charge of absorbing the water, synthesizing some types of vitamins and storing waste that will later be carried to the rectum.
 This last section is 15 centimeters wide, and that is where colon cancer comes from.

 Colon cancer starts with one or more polyps growing inside the colon walls or rectum.
 They grow on the inside and can have a flat or oval shape.

 This is where prevention comes in.
 Most of these polyps are benign, but if you don’t get them removed in time, they can turn cancerous.
 These are called adenomas, and only show signs of their presence once they reach a certain size, and when they come in contact with feces, they bleed.
 This is usually when you’ll realize that something is happening.